lp-digitalhealth/housing-data-coalition/README.md

 # housing-data-coalition
-This repo hosts data supported by the housing data payment coalition
+This repo hosts the Medicaid Payment Data Model for Housing Support Services, drafted by the Housing Data Payment Coalition